rhine3/audiomoth-guide/guide.md

 Sample Rate                     : 48000
 Avg Bytes Per Sec               : 96000
 Bits Per Sample                 : 16
-Comment                         : Recorded at 10:30:00 11/04/2018 (UTC) by AudioMoth 0FE081F80FE081F0 at gain setting 2 while battery state was 3.6V
+Comment                         : Recorded at 13:16:00 28/05/2021 (UTC) during deployment 94DB49FDC0B963A6 at medium gain setting while battery state was 4.7V and temperature was 22.9C.
+Artist                          : AudioMoth 247AA5015C02F90F
-Duration                        : 0:05:00
+Duration                        : 0:00:55
  ```

  * EXIF data can be accessed via [`exiftool`](http://owl.phy.queensu.ca/~phil/exiftool/) on Mac, Linux, and Windows.
 Once it is installed, open a Terminal window and run `exiftool FILENAME.wav`

-* If SD cards get mixed up, this information can be used to recover what unit the recording was made on.
+* If SD cards get mixed up, this information can be used to recover what unit the recording was made on:
+  * By device ID (listed under `Artist`: `AudioMoth 247AA5015C02F90F`).
+You can access AudioMoth device ID when configuring an AudioMoth in the [main program menu](#main-program-menu)
+  * By deployment ID, if you have used the [RFCx Companion app](#rfcx-companion-app) to program the recorder (written in `Comment`: `deployment 94DB49FDC0B963A6`)

 * Several metadata standards exist for audio recordings, including [Tethys](https://tethys.sdsu.edu/) and [GUANO](https://guano-md.org/).
-Recording metadata can be updated to be compliant with these standards using exiftool.
+Recording metadata can be updated to be compliant with these standards using `exiftool`.

 # Data analysis